Jakob Löhnertz

 Semantic coupling analysis is particularly useful for:

-• Microservice Decomposition – Identifying which classes belong together conceptually, even if they don’t have direct dependencies
+• Microservice Decomposition: Identifying which classes belong together conceptually, even if they don’t have direct dependencies

-• Code Review – Spotting files that should be reviewed together because they deal with related concepts
+• Code Review: Spotting files that should be reviewed together because they deal with related concepts

-• Architecture Validation – Checking if module boundaries align with semantic groupings
+• Architecture Validation: Checking if module boundaries align with semantic groupings

-• Legacy Code Understanding – Discovering implicit relationships in unfamiliar codebases
+• Legacy Code Understanding: Discovering implicit relationships in unfamiliar codebases

 Tech stack

-• Language: Pure Kotlin (100% of codebase)
+• Language: Kotlin

 The API provides both Kotlin and Java interfaces, making it easy to integrate into existing toolchains regardless of which JVM language you’re using.